RS485 Wiring, Communication, and Differences with RS232

 Characteristics of RS485

-RS-485 electrical characteristics show logic “1” with a voltage difference of +(2-6)V. Logic “0” is shown by a voltage difference of -(2-6)V. This lower signal level, compared to RS-232-C, helps protect the interface circuit from damage.
-It is also compatible with TTL levels, making it easy to connect to TTL circuits.
+RS-485 electrical characteristic impedance show a logic “1” with a voltage difference of +2 to +6 volts.
+A logic “0” is shown by a voltage difference of -2 to -6 volts.
+This lower signal level, compared to RS-232-C, helps keep the interface circuit safe from damage.
+It also works with TTL levels, so it is easy to connect to TTL circuits.

 RS485 Communication Principles